 We have covered a lot of material in the preceding steps.
 You may want to take a few moments to review this with your classmates in order to make sure that you understand each part.
 Running the function is comparatively simple.
 That is the beauty of a well-designed function – all the complicated parts get abstracted away, allowing you to concentrate on usage.

-Run the function to search for the C values that we previously defined by using the model and data we were working with in the previous exercise and the following code:
+Run the function we’ve designed to examine cross-validation performance, with the C values that we previously defined, and by using the model and data we were working with in the previous exercise.
+Use the following code:

 cv_train_roc_auc, cv_test_roc_auc, cv_test_roc = \